AppleGamer22/applegamer22.github.io/content/posts/nitectf/boys/index.md

 	<audio src="secret_message.wav" controls></audio>
 1. When the audio file is shown in [Audacity's Spectrogram](https://manual.audacityteam.org/man/audacity_waveform.html#multi), the following text (`thguovdne hsals drawrof yl tod tib`) can be seen:
 	![Audacity's Spectrogram showing text of a message](audio_text.jpg)
-1. By reversing the message the shortened URL (<https://bit.ly/endvought>) can be read:
+1. By reversing the message, the shortened URL (<https://bit.ly/endvought>) can be read:

 	```sh
 	$ echo "thguovdne hsals drawrof yl tod tib" | rev